 NIH Ethical Requirements

 In recognition of the need for translational researchers to commit themselves to ethical conduct of research, the NIH requires trainees to receive education in the responsible conduct of research (RCR).
 The Bioethics and Subject Advocacy Program provides responsible-conduct-of-research training for NIH trainees in a number of settings at IU School of Medicine and other schools at IU, IUPUI, and to Indiana CTSI members.
 Available courses in responsible conduct of research are listed below.

-Offered each fall term, this course satisfies the didactic portion of the NIH requirement for responsible conduct of research training.
+Offered each fall term, the GRDM G504 course satisfies the didactic portion of the NIH requirement for responsible conduct of research training.
 The course covers historical development of concern with ethics in science as well as practical information needed by students working in science today.
-Format is lecture and discussion components, this course is team-taught by faculty members of the Bioethics and Subject Advocacy Program (BSAP) of the Indiana CTSI.
+Featuring both lecture and discussion components, this course is team-taught by faculty members of the Bioethics and Subject Advocacy Program (BSAP) of the Indiana CTSI.
 Students have the option of taking the course for either two or three credits.
 G504 is cross listed with MHHS 504.

 The purpose of this course is to provide students with a formal setting to learn about the basic rules and acceptable standards required for anyone conducting scientific research.
 The course helps students obtain knowledge and develop skills for identifying and dealing with potential ethical problems in the research laboratory.
 This course is designed for all beginning graduate students working in the life sciences or related fields and other researchers who require basic training in the responsible conduct of research.